mrl5/mrl5.github.io/content/post/stretch-cluster-k3s.md

    * adding new nodes comes with some overhead, because public keys would need to be shared between all nodes
 2. [NetBird](https://netbird.io/) is an open source overlay network that's using WireGuard under the hood.
-It has many nice feature but the one that we care the most now is ability to automatically create point-to-point WireGuard tunnels between the nodes
+It has many nice features but the one that we care the most now is ability to automatically create point-to-point WireGuard tunnels between the nodes
 3. [Tailscale](https://tailscale.com/) probably the most popular WireGuard VPN nowadays.
 Some of its components are open source.
+Feature-wise it's very similar to NetBird.

 Let's go with NetBird.
 Tailscale has pretty good support and various usecases are well documented.
 Not a case with NetBrid that I happen to use.
+Fun fact is that NetBrid uses kernel WireGuard, while Tailscale uses userland WireGuard.

 ### Kubernetes distro